wp-plugins/woo-vendor-module-add-ons-woocommerce/readme.txt

 3. After activating check all the settings on below path : Admin Menu : woocommerce -> woo vendors.

 == Screenshots ==

+Hi,
+please use the below link for setting this plugin : https://shankaranandmaurya.wordpress.com/woo-vendor-module/ or click on it <a href="https://shankaranandmaurya.wordpress.com/woo-vendor-module/" title="Visit plugin settings">Visit plugin setting </a>

 1. screenshot1.png    : Admin module general setting.